 YES.
 Numerous professional organizations in the counseling industries acknowledge the ethics of online counseling or have worked to redefine the standards to ensure safety and privacy.
 These organizations include the American Counseling Association, American Mental Health Counselors Association and the National Board for Certified Counselors.

 The Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services defines Tele-Health as the use of electronic information and telecommunications technologies to support long distance healthcare.

 What Isn’t Appropriate for Online Counseling?

-eTalkTherapy can be useful and helpful for most, but not when it comes to more serious and chronic psychiatric illnesses that require close and direct treatment.
-Online counseling is not appropriate for people who are seeking ongoing treatment for a complicated diagnosis or are experiencing suicidal or homicidal thoughts.
-If it is determined during our sessions that your case is not appropriate for online counseling, you will be given information on resources in your area if applicable.
+eTalkTherapy can be useful and helpful for most, but online counseling is not appropriate for people who are seeking ongoing treatment for a severe or complicated clinical diagnosis or are experiencing persistent suicidal or homicidal thoughts or acts.
+If it is determined during our sessions that your case is not appropriate for online counseling in any form, you will be given information on resources in your area if applicable.
 We do not provide assistance or paperwork for disability claims, legal matters or legal disputes.

 Disclaimer: DO NOT USE THIS SITE if you or someone you know is experiencing a psychiatric emergency or life-threatening situation, please call 911 immediately or go to the nearest emergency room.
 Below is a list of resources for immediate help.

 |National Suicide Prevention Lifeline||+1 (800) 273-8255|